irods/irods_resource_plugin_s3/README.md

 ## Using this plugin with Google Cloud Storage (GCS)

-This plugin has been manually tested to work with google cloud storage.
+This plugin has been manually tested to work with Google Cloud Storage.
 This works because Google has implemented the s3 protocol.
 There are several differences:

 -   Set `S3_ENABLE_MPU=0` in the context string.
 Google does not seem to support multipart uploads.
-Note:  The MPU disable flag has no effect in streaming mode as iRODS threads correspond directly with MPU parts.
 -   Set `S3_DEFAULT_HOSTNAME=storage.googleapis.com` in the context string.
 -   The values in the `S3_AUTH_FILE` have to be generated according to the instructions: https://cloud.google.com/storage/docs/migrating#keys